crispinalan/tikicalendar/README.md

 ## Talking

-Tiki Calendar has some some speech capability.
+Tiki Calendar now has some some speech capability to become Tiki the talking calendar.
 It uses Flite which is a free lightweight speech synthesizer.
 You need to install Flite to enable talking.

 ```
 sudo apt install flite